RSS

 Guest accommodations

-The common house will contain two guest rooms with a shared full bath for out-of-town guests.
-These spaces will be private and cozy enough that we’ll feel comfortable hosting friends, family, or touring speakers.
-Hosts will be responsible for their guests and for making sure the guest room(s) are promptly cleaned and ready for future guests.
-There will be a nominal per-night charge to cover basic costs (heating, water, maintenance…) associated with the guest rooms.
+The common house contains a large and small guest room upstairs with a shared full bath for out-of-town guests.
+These spaces are private and cozy, and can be used by residents to host friends, family, or touring speakers.
+Hosts are responsible for their guests and for making sure the guest room(s) are promptly cleaned and ready for future guests.
+There is a nominal per-night charge to cover basic costs (heating, water, maintenance…) associated with the guest rooms.
+The larger guest room can double as a secondary common space so two group activities happen simultaneously in the common house building.

 Shared green space

 The shared outdoor portions of the site offer both places for kids to play and for adults to relax quietly without commotion.
-For the kids, we anticipate that community members will construct a play structure, swing set, and/or tree fort.
-For adults (and quiet kids), we will designate an area for hammocks and patio furniture for chilling out.
+For the kids (and rambunctious adults) there’s an always-changing medley of swings, play equipment, and maybe a tree fort.
+For adults (and quiet kids), there are hammocks and patio furniture for chilling out.

 Additional shared common amenities: